We offer services to adults (over 16 years) who have acquired communication and swallowing problems.

 These are some examples of the communication difficulties that we assess and treat:

-Our aim is to identify those individuals who are at risk of aspiration (the inhalation of food / fluid into the airway) and to ensure that eating and drinking is safe and sufficient.
+Our aim is to identify those individuals who are at risk of aspiration (the inhalation of food/fluid into the airway) and to ensure that eating and drinking is safe and sufficient.
+Some patients may require their food or fluid to be modified to make swallowing as easy and safe as possible.
+The IDDSI Framework is a useful resource for patients with dysphagia and/or who have been advised to follow a modified food or fluid intake.
 It is helpful for us to be involved in care at an early stage as we contribute to the diagnosis and management of swallowing difficulties.

 During a FEES assessment, an endoscope (a thin, flexible tube with a light and a camera at one end) is inserted into your nose so that the specialist can look down into your throat and upper airways and identify any blockages or problem areas.